zaiste/zaiste.net/content/posts/2020-07-30_shell-commands-rust.md

 ## Bonus: `nushell`

 `nushell` is a new type of shell, written in Rust.
 Its goal is to create a modern shell alternative that's still based on the Unix philosophy, but adapted to the current era.
+It supports piping and filtering in a way similar to `awk` and `sed` with a column view so that you can combine operations like in `SQL`. (thanks [/u/matu3ba](https://www.reddit.com/user/matu3ba/) for the suggestion).

 ![tealdeer](/images/posts/nushell.gif)